esheldon/pigen/README.md

   - gmix.h
   - point.h

-# either a string with the prototype, or a dict with
+# function defs are either a string with the prototype, or a dict with the
-# the prototype in the 'def' entry, and possibly a 'doc' entry
+# prototype in the 'def' entry, and possibly a 'doc' entry for documentation.
-# for documentation
 # semicolons are ignored in prototypes

 functions: